nicolasochem/tzip/proposals/tzip-16/tzip-16.md

 - `"code"` (required): the Michelson code expression implementing the view.
 - `"annotations"`: a list of objects documenting the annotations used in the 3 above fields.
-These objects have two string fields `"name"`, the annotation string, and `"description"` a human-readable blob of text.
+These objects have two string fields `"name"`, the annotation string, and a human-readable blob of text `"description"`.

 The 3 “Michelson” fields have the same format, they are either: